Contents

 Updated:

-8 minutes
+9 minutes

 What is a walled garden?

+Today, online "walled gardens" work pretty much the same way.
+Big tech companies build and manage these spaces, limiting what content and data you can access.
 Typically, in these closed ecosystems, users stay within the platform to perform various digital activities like interacting with other users, consuming content, shopping, and similar, creating a pool of data that the walled garden companies can use to target ads.

 Advertising walled garden examples